How to Make LMs Strong Node Classifiers?: Method

-The distribution matching loss is the Kullback-Leibler (KL) divergence between the retrieved and the LM-supervised distributions:

-This loss aims to align the retrieved probability of each prototype text $t\in\mathcal D$ with its importance in facilitating the LM's generation of the label text $y_{\mathrm{target}}$ for the target node.
-The stop gradient operator $\mathtt{sg}$ ensures that only the semantic retriever $\phi$ is updated while keeping the LM's parameters $\theta$ frozen.
-This objective has been used by previous works~\citep{DBLP:journals/corr/abs-2301-12652, izacard2023atlas} without thorough analysis.
-We provide an in-depth examination of its properties and implications in Appendix~\ref{sec: interpret distribution matching loss}.
+This loss aims to align the retrieval probability of prototype text $t\in\mathcal D$ with its importance in facilitating the LM's generation of the label text $y_{\mathrm{target}}$ for the target node.
+The stop gradient operator $\mathtt{sg}$ ensures that the loss Eq.~\eqref{eq: KL loss} only updates the semantic retriever $\phi$ but keeps the LM's parameters $\theta$ frozen.
+This objective has been used by previous works~\citep{DBLP:journals/corr/abs-2301-12652, izacard2023atlas} without a thorough analysis.
+We provide an in-depth examination of its implications in Appendix~\ref{sec: interpret distribution matching loss}.